Duke in London-Finance

 STUDY INTERNATIONAL MARKETS IN EUROPE'S FINANCIAL CENTERApply Now

 Meet London-Based Duke Alumni Working in Finance

 This program is designed for students interested in gaining a deeper understanding of the financial services industry and global financial markets.
+The program incorporates two full-credit courses that address broad issues in finance, including a financial crises class that addresses causes and outcomes of a number of market bubbles and crashes, as well as a behavioral finance class that examines how market participants make decisions given known psychological biases.
 London is an ideal setting in which to study these topics, given the city’s role as a center for financial transactions throughout Europe, as well as links to the US, Asia, and emerging markets.
 The location likewise offers a variety of opportunities to interact with Duke alumni living and working in London as financial market professionals.

 Program Fast Facts

 Dates: July 2, 2022 – August 13, 2022

 Eligibility: Must have GPA of 3.0 or higher.
 Must complete ECON 101.
 Completion of MATH 202 is beneficial, though not required.
 Non-Duke students are not eligible to apply to this program.

 Duke Affiliation: Co-sponsored by Duke’s Department of Economics

 All students will be registered for both of the following courses.
 Neither the pass/fail option, nor auditing is permitted.